Movie Genre Classification by Language Augmentation and Shot Sampling: Experiments

-\textbf{Datasets \& Experiment Settings.} The scene boundary detection task is evaluated on MovieNet where 318 movies are annotated with scene boundaries.
-Following the experiment setting of ShotCoL~\cite{chen2021shot}, we split the 318 movies into 190, 64, 64 movies for training, validation and test set respectively.
-Average Precision (AP) and Recall@0.5 are used for our evaluation metrics.
-The input is four sequential shots and the output is the probability that a scene boundary exists between the second and third shots.
-We use Binary Cross Entropy loss as the loss function and the weight for boundary versus non-boundary is 10:1 due to the data imbalance.
+\textbf{Datasets \& Experiment Settings.} The evaluation of the scene boundary detection task is conducted on MovieNet using 318 movies with annotated scene boundaries.
+Following ShotCoL~\cite{chen2021shot}, we split the 318 movies into 190, 64, 64 movies for training, validation and test sets, respectively.
+Average Precision (AP) and Recall@0.5 are applied as our evaluation metrics.
+For this task, we use a sequence of four consecutive shots as input, with the probability that a scene boundary exists between the second and third shots as output.
+Consistent with our approach in the genre classification task, we employ Binary Cross Entropy as the loss function.
+Due to the data imbalance, the weight for boundary versus non-boundary samples is 10:1.

-\textbf{Model Architecture.} We adopt a three-layer perceptron classifier (number-of-shots$\times$ feature-dimension - 4096 - 1024 -2 ) as our decoder, which is same to~\cite{chen2021shot}.
-Consistent with the genre classification task, we sample 3 frames from each shot as the shot representation.
-However, unlike genre classification, the data for scene boundary detection only spans the visual modality and lacks audio and language modalities.
-Therefore, we introduce additional pretrained features based solely on visual modality to boost the performance.
-Specifically, we combine CLIP features with pretrained features on Places~\cite{zhou2017places} dataset as the input to our encoder\footnote{Places is a large-scale dataset for the scene recognition task.}.
+\textbf{Model Architecture.} Following~\cite{chen2021shot}, our decoder uses a three-layer MLP classifier (number-of-shots $\times$ feature-dimension - 4096 - 1024 -2 ).
+Similar to the genre classification task, we representation each shot with 3 subsampled frames.
+As in~\cite{chen2021shot}, we encode each shot's frames using a model pretrained on Places\footnote{Places is a large-scale dataset for the scene recognition task.}~\cite{zhou2017places}.

-\textbf{Evaluation Results.} Table \ref{tab: scene_boundary} reports the quantitative results of MMShot and other baselines.
-The scores of baselines are directly cited from \cite{chen2021shot}.
-From the table, we see that MMShot with CLIP features already outperforms most baselines except ShotCoL.
-The reason could be that ShotCoL leverages contrastive learning to learn the shot representation designed for shot similarity while CLIP features are learned for image-text similarity.
-However, our model gets the new state-of-art results by combining CLIP features and Places features together.
+\textbf{Evaluation Results.} Table \ref{tab: scene_boundary} reports the scene boundary detection results of Movie-CLIP and other baselines.
+From the table, we see that Movie-CLIP gets new state-of-the-art results with our shot representations and Places features.